sautee/sautee.github.io/_posts/2020-05-13-productceo.md

 In my opinion _'Product Manager is the CEO of the product'_ encapsulates the responsibility of the role in the fewest words.

-However the term 'CEO' could leave room for the role to be misunderstood as one with simply more authority than responsibility.
+But also, the term 'CEO' could leave room for the role to be misunderstood as one with simply more authority than responsibility.